acacode/kinka/docs/DOCUMENTATION.md

         <code>undefined</code>
     </td>
     <td>
-        With abortable key your request have the ability of cancelation last request if request with the same key is start launching
+        With abortable key your request have ability to cancel last request if request with the same key is start launching
     </td>
   </tr>
   <tr>